virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-<h4>Call action with parameters</h4>
+#### Call Action with Parameters

-The following example shows how to pass additional parameters to the custom action, where it can be used in action.
+The following example shows how to pass additional parameters to the custom action, so that it can be used in the action.

 Parameters should be passed as an object into custom action: